fbohz/fbohz.github.io/_posts/2020-05-18-component_library_storybook.markdown

 ## Storybook to the Rescue!

 First things first.
 The truth is that it **takes time** to build component libraries 😑.
-So often no one wants to build these.
-However, its worth investing the time.
+So often no one wants to build these. **However, it is worth investing the upfront time**.

 **React Storybook**

 Storybook is a React tool for developing UI components.
 An example of using Storybook tool to build component libraries can be found [here](https://myelin.herrmannsolutions.net/).

 By using Storybook you can have a centralized a place for quick reference and create faster prototyping.
-It offers example of common components along with specific styling.
+It offers example of common components along with specific styling and documentation.

 Some examples: